inside.ewu.edu

 Pre-requisites: graduate standing or permission of the instructor.

-This course is an in-depth study of the use of augmentative and alternative methods of communication for persons with severe speech and/or language impairments.
+An in-depth study of the use of augmentative and alternative methods of communication for persons with severe speech and/or language impairments.

 CMSD 550S.
 SPEECH-LANGUAGE PATHOLOGY IN THE SCHOOLS.
 1 Credit.